VATSIM-UK/sector-file-compiler/README.md

 }
 ```

+#### Empty Folders

+The `empty_folder` option takes a single string.
+It determines what the compiler should do in the event that
+it comes across a Folder inclusion rule with no files found.
+Valid values are:

+- `ignore` - Default, do nothing.
+- `warn` - Raise a warning message in the output, but continue compilation.
+- `error` - Raise a fatal error that halts compilation.

 ### Include Files

 The input files that the compiler should parse are specified in the `include` key of the compiler